 If you have suspected COVID-19 symptoms (new continuous cough, fever or loss of, or change in, sense of smell or taste) self-isolate and book a test.
-If COVID-19 has been confirmed, you need to self-isolate and must not be at work.
+If COVID-19 has been confirmed, you also need to self-isolate and must not be at work.
 Follow the guidance on self-isolation on NHS Inform.

 The process of finding and moving into a new home is different from before COVID-19.
 Those involved in the process will have to adapt practices and procedures to ensure that the risk of spread of COVID-19 is reduced as far as possible.
-This will include doing more of the process online, such as virtual viewings and ensuring that you continue to follow government advice on physical distancing, hand washing and respiratory hygiene.
+This will include doing more of the process online, such as initial virtual viewings and ensuring that you continue to follow government advice on physical distancing, hand washing and respiratory hygiene.

 You should also consider whether you need to make provisions in contracts to manage these risks.
 You should not expect to move into any home where people have COVID-19 or are self-isolating.